-How your past claims affect your future auto insurance rates.
+How do your past claims affect your future auto insurance rates?

 How do claims affect my auto insurance rates?